jordikitto/TravelHERE/README.md

 * In your pull request, add a description of the solution you have implemented and any other issue we should take into account at the time of review.

 ### Requirements
+## iOS
+* The candidate is allowed to use third party libraries.
+* The candidate should use both objective-c and swift in the project to demonstrate you are expert of the languages
+* The candidate must chose the UI that fits better, but the Views must be done using both SwiftUI (imperative programming) and NIB (declarative programming) for each view.
+* The candidate must use MVVM as the app architecutre pattern
+* There is no time limit for the test but plesae do your best to finish it within 3 hours once started coding.

+## Android
 * The candidate is allowed to use third party libraries.
 * The candidate should use both java and kotlin in the project to demonstrate you are expert of the languages
 * The candidate must chose the UI that fits better, but the Views must be done using both jetpack compose (imperative programming) and xml (declarative programming) for each view.